zeisys/precedents.org_data_collection/README.md

 ## 2B (Column B) - DigiSC PDF Link

 **Definition:**
 Direct link to download the judgment PDF from DigiSC.
 Must be a complete and accessible URL.
+This field is mandatory and cannot be left empty.
+If you cannot locate this field, you must omit this row, as the data will not be accepted.

 **Examples of Allowed Entries:**
 - `https://digiscr.sci.gov.in/admin/judgement_file/judgement_pdf/2004/volume%203/Part%20I/2004_3_56-67%20%20%20_1703307014.pdf`